 Loan documents also require notarization, which means producing two acceptable forms of identification and placing your signature on certain documents in the presence of a notary public.
 Many title and escrow company employees are notaries.
 You can also sign with a mobile notary in the privacy of your home or at your place of business.

-The loan documents are returned to the lender for review after all the parties have completed signing the escrow paperwork.
-Underwriting is likely to require that all loan conditions be completed by this time as well.
+The loan documents are returned to the lender for review after all of the parties have completed signing the escrow paperwork.
+Underwriting is likely to require that all loan conditions be completed by that time as well.